What Your Jackson County Craft Brew Says About You

 Sneak E Squirrel’s Prison Shank

 You live boldly, like your beer.
 Polar bear swims don’t phase you.
 The High Falls dam release days are marked on your planner.
 And when you want suds, you crave an audacious beer: the Prison Shank.
-This quintessential English Strong Ale is Sneak E Squirrel’s most punch-packed selection, with both the highest ABV (7.6%) and the highest rating on the IBU scale (8.5%).
+This quintessential English Strong Ale is Sneak E Squirrel’s most punch-packed selection, with both the highest ABV (7.6%) and one of the highest ratings on the IBU scale (59).
 Just like you, it’s not for the faint of heart.

 Innovation Brewing’s Spaceman Ale